arnabcse28/retro-board/docs/docs/self-hosting/optionals.md

       FRONTEND_AI_FEEDBACK_URL: 'http://' # URL of a freeform feedback form for AI feedback
       FRONTEND_PRIMARY_COLOR: # List of 14 colours representing the primary color.
 See documentation.
       FRONTEND_SECONDARY_COLOR: # List of 14 colours representing the primary color.
 See documentation.
-      FRONTEND_HEADER_COLOR: # Colour of the header.
+      FRONTEND_HEADER_PRIMARY_COLOR: # Colour of the header.
 If not set, the Primary color will be used.
+See Documentation.
+      FRONTEND_HEADER_SECONDARY_COLOR: # Secondary Colour of the header.
 See Documentation.
       FRONTEND_LOGO: # image data URL representation of the logo.
 See documentation.

       # -- Do Not Change --